noemiacintia/noemiacintia/README.md

 ## Status

 - I am currently an electrical engineering student at UFCG(Universidade Federal de Campina Grande)
-- I participate in university projects, such as RASbóticas
-- I am a member/volunteer at IEEE (Institute of Electrical and Electronic Engineers) within RAS (Robotics and Automation Society)
+- I am a member/volunteer at IEEE (Institute of Electrical and Electronic Engineers)
-- In my free time I like to research about the job market, watch some technology series, read self-help books and also programming.

 ## Languages and Tools
 <div align="center">